 Talk About Your Idea, Not Just the Product

-Obviously, startups need a viable product to go from hype to lasting business, but product alone isn’t what wins people over, especially in your content marketing.
+Obviously, startups need a viable product to go from hype to lasting business.
+But remember: product alone isn’t what wins people, especially in your content marketing.

 - Compound monthly growth rate